Last Updated on by Karl

 Here are a few alternatives to check out:

 This is one of the biggest competitors of both MailChimp AND GetResponse.
-It’s more robust and it’s definitely better for list management and automation.
+It’s more robust and it’s definitely better for list management and marketing automation.
 It’s also more reliable.

 Want to go down the rabbit hole?
 We also have an ActiveCampaign vs MailChimp comparison. ¯\_(ツ)_/¯